T2LR-Net: An unrolling network learning transformed tensor low-rank prior for dynamic MR image reconstruction: Discussion

-Fig.\ref{inner2} shows the reconstruction results from the iteration modules, where $\tX_0$ is the input aliased image and the other $\tX_i$ related to (\ref{eq22}) is the result of the $i$th iteration module.
-We could find that the first four iteration modules remove the aliasing significantly with the assistance of the transformed tensor low-rank prior from the information that Fig.\ref{inner} gives and the reconstruction performance of $\tX_4$ w.r.t. $\tX_0$; the middle modules further preserve the edges and the texture details comparing $\tX_7$ with $\tX_4$; the last eight modules adaptively suppress the noise and smooth the tissues via the flexible learning CNN from the difference between $\tX_{15}$ and $\tX_7$.
+We also display the reconstruction results from the iteration modules in Fig.\ref{inner2}, where $\tX_0$ is the input aliased image, and $\tX_i$ related to (\ref{iter_alg2}) is the output of the $i$th iteration module.
+The results reveal that the first four iteration modules effectively remove aliasing by utilizing the transformed tensor low-rank.
+The middle modules further preserve the edges and texture details, while the last eight modules adaptively suppress noise and smooth the tissues through the flexible learning CNN.

-To sum up, our proposed T$^2$LR-Net not only utilizes the transformed tensor low-rank prior but also incorporates the CNN-learned flexible and implicit prior by setting the number of ($\sigma< \bm\tau_n$) to zero to omit the SVT operation and enable the strong learning ability of CNN, and the balance between the low-rank and the CNN-based prior is adjusted adaptively via the training process and from the dataset.
+In summary, our proposed T$^2$LR-Net not only utilizes the transformed tensor low-rank prior but also incorporates the CNN-learned flexible and implicit prior.
+This is achieved by adaptively changing $\Phi_n$.
+The balance between the transformed low-rank and the implicit CNN-learned deep image prior is adjusted through the training process and adapted to the dataset.